COBRA Eligibility Explained: Take Our Survey to See if You Qualify for Continuation Coverage

 Complete this survey to find out if you are eligible for a COBRA open enrollment period.

 If you’re eligible for COBRA coverage and interested in getting it, you’ll have an open enrollment period.
-Once your insurance stops, you’ll receive an election notice within 45 days, inviting you to apply for COBRA to continue on your most recent work plan.
-If you want to keep your previous group health plan coverage, you’ll have 60 days to respond and complete the application process.
+Once your insurance coverage expires, you will receive a letter within 45 days.
+This letter will explain the enrollment process for COBRA to maintain your previous work plan.
+To keep your old health plan, you must respond and finish the application within 60 days.

-To be eligible for COBRA, you must meet the following requirements:
+To be eligible for COBRA continuation coverage, you must meet the following requirements:

 These events apply to the covered individual who holds employer-sponsored health insurance coverage.
 These events allow you to stay covered for up to 18 months.